sportflier/excel2qif/README.md

 # excel2qif
-There was a xl2qif tool that worked very well but got obsolet on newer versions of Excel.
-It simply doesn't work anymore.
-Because of that I'm starting a new project.
+There was an excel add-in called xl2qif that worked very well but got obsolet.
+It simply doesn't work anymore on recent versions of Excel.
+Because of that I'm starting this project.

 This is great for who still uses microsoft money to manage their finances.
+I still use it and find it very good.
 You can try it right away:

 https://s3.eu-west-2.amazonaws.com/excel2qif/excel2qif.application